aklivity/zilla/examples/grpc.proxy/README.md

 # grpc.proxy

-Listens on https port `7153` and will echo back whatever is published to `grpc-proxy` on tcp port `8080`.
+Listens on https port `7153` and will echo back whatever is published to `grpc-echo` on tcp port `50051`.

 ### Requirements